 Cost: approx. $0.80 - $1.00 per square foot

 Extruded Polystyrene Insulation (rigid foam insulation)

-Cons: Flammable and not very environmentally friendly.
+Cons: Spray foam insulation can be flammable and not very environmentally friendly.

-Cost: approx. $0.26 - $0.50 per square foot
+Cost: approx. $0.26 - $0.50 per square foot.

 Expanded Polystyrene (rigid foam insulation)

-Also known as beadboard, this insulation is also available in low and high density versions.
+Also known as beadboard, this insulation is also available in low and high-density versions.

 Pros: The least expensive of the rigid foam insulation options, lightweight, not as harmful to the environment as XPS.

 Cons: Can contribute to smog in the environment despite being energy efficient, flammable and produces fumes, not as strong as other types of rigid foam insulation.